Customer Privacy Notice

 - if you decide to transfer your energy supply to another supplier, in which case we may provide that supplier with the information required to take over your supply of energy, including information about your metering equipment, meter readings and any outstanding debt to us;

-- in the event that we sell or buy any business or assets, in which case we may (where relevant) disclose your personal information to the prospective seller or buyer;
+- in the event that we transfer, sell or buy any business or assets, in which case we may (where relevant) disclose your personal information to the prospective seller or buyer;

 - if we, or substantially all of our assets, are acquired by a third party, in which case personal information held by us will be one of the transferred assets; and